ACME-MG/ebsd_mapper/README.md

 Parameters:
 * `ipf`:              The IPF colour ("x", "y", "z").
 The default value is "x".
-* `figure_x`:         The horizontal size of the figures.
+* `figure_x`:         The initial horizontal size of the figures.
 The default value is 10.
 * `include_id`:       Whether to include IDs in the EBSD maps; the user can define a dictionary for custom plotting settings.
 The default value is False.
 * `include_boundary`: Whether to include IDs in the EBSD maps; the user can define a dictionary for custom plotting settings.
 The default value is False.
 * `id_list`:          The IDs of the grains to plot the grain IDs and boundaries.
 The IDs should be defined based on the first grain map.
 If some of the defined IDs are not mappable, they will be ignored.
 The default value is None, which adds for all mappable grains.